-- Replacing the preinstalled version of this operating system with a retail version will result in the loss of all enhancements added by Compag such as PC Card support and enhanced power management. - Most preinstalled reference files, such as Help files, are available only through the Windows interface.
-If Windows is removed from the computer, these reference files will become unavailable. - Complete USB support is available only through the Windows interface.
+- Compag recommends not replacing the preinstalled version of this operating system with a retail version will result in the loss of all enhancements added by Compag such as PC Card support and enhanced power management. - Most preinstalled reference files, such as Help files, are a valiable only through the Windows interface.
+If Windows is removed from the computer, these reference files will become una vailable. - Complete USB support is a vailable only through the Windows interface.
 If the operating system preinstalled on the computer is replaced by an operating system other than this Windows version, USB support will be decreased.